Supported, Competitive and Customized Employment

 Employment represents the largest gap between the two groups.
 Of all working-age people with disabilities, only 21% say that they are employed, compared to 59% of people without disabilities – a gap of 38 percentage points.
 People with disabilities are still much more likely to be living in poverty.
 People with disabilities are less likely than those without disabilities to socialize with friends, relatives or neighbors, once again suggesting that there are significant barriers to participation in leisure activities for this population.
 The second-largest gap between people with and without disabilities is regarding Internet access.
-Eighty-five percent of adults without disabilities access the Internet, whereas only 54% of adults with disabilities report the same – a gap of 31 percentage points.
+85% of adults without disabilities access the Internet, whereas only 54% of adults with disabilities report the same – a gap of 31 percentage points.

 Recent polls asked business managers about the employment and lack of employment among people with disabilities.
 The poll found that employers think:

 - The cost of job accommodation is not burdensome, and

 - There are not enough “qualified” people with disabilities to hire.

 11Hopkins.
 K.R.
 (1991).
 Willing to act.
 A summary of Louis Harris and Associates survey findings on public attitudes toward people with disabilities.

 2. Supported Employment